Umm el-Jimal Interim

 This on-site introduction to archaeological field work is designed to expose you to the methodologies involved in stratigraphic excavation, typological and comparative analysis of artifacts, and the use of non-literary sources in the written analysis of human cultural history.

-The January 2012 Interim field school will involve you in a documentation season at Umm el-Jimal, Jordan, a well preserved town from the Roman, Byzantine, Early Islamic and modern eras.
-You will participate in digital photographic documentation of structures, planning of both digital and actual site-museum presentation, interview-based recording of modern Umm el-Jimal village culture, planning of a community heritage center, architectural analysis of a large Byzantine house, and working as part of a team of professional archaeologists from Jordan and the United States.
+The January 2014 Interim field school will involve you in a documentation season at Umm el-Jimal, Jordan, a well preserved town from the Roman, Byzantine, Early Islamic and modern eras.
+You will participate in digital photographic documentation of structures, planning of both digital and actual site-museum presentation, interview-based recording of modern Umm el-Jimal village culture, planning of a community heritage center, preservation of a large Byzantine house, and working as part of a team of professional archaeologists from Jordan and the United States.

 A lecture series on contextual subjects and lessons in Arabic will round out the week-day routine.
 Three weekends will be used for travel in Jordan, including a visit to Petra; a post session trip to Jerusalem is included in dates and fee.

 This course may be taken to fulfil the archaeology minor field work requirement, or as a history or general college elective.
 This course will fulfill the CCE requirement.
 Prerequisites: IDIS 240 or permission of the instructor.
 Fee: $3615.